oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

     ChannelMask2 = ArrayOf(Channel)

 ### 3.3.4 MapOf With Enumerated Key
 A MapOf type where *ktype* is Enumerated is equivalent to a Map.
-Simplifying replaces the MapOf type definition with a Map type with keys from the Enumerated *ktype*.
+Unfolding replaces the MapOf type definition with a Map type with keys from the Enumerated *ktype*.
 This is the complementary operation to derived enumeration.
 In order to use this extension, each ItemValue of the Enumerated type must be a valid FieldName.